 Social Media is a platform for connecting with the rest of the world.
 Social media has grown to bring the world much closer together.
 You can connect with almost any person potentially worldwide in real-time.
 You don't need to be on every single platform but the more exposure you have the better your potential reach.
 However, it is better to have a few accounts and engage fully rather than lots, spread yourself too thin and not maximize them to their full potential.
 The following list is only a selection of the most popular media platforms you don't have to be on them all.
 Experiment and pick the ones that suit your business/blog niche the best.

-Facebook is by far the biggest social Media platform on the internet with over 2 billion registered users.
-That is a crazy number of potential market of customers that you can reach.
+Facebook is by far the biggest social media platform on the internet with over 2 billion registered users.
+That is an incredible number of potential customers that you can reach.
 If you are a business owner or blogger you absolutely need to be on Facebook.
 Get yourself a business page setup.
 It is free and easy to do, only takes a few minutes and the hot traffic driver now is Facebook groups.
-These are growing all the time does groups for absolutely every niche you could possibly think of.
-Create a group for your business or blog and start interacting with your members these are the most likely people to buy into your brand and ultimately be your paying customers.
+These are growing all the time and there are groups for absolutely every niche you could possibly think of.
+Create a group for your business or blog and start interacting with your members.
+These people are the most likely people to buy into your brand and ultimately be your paying customers.

 I recently launched a new product and ran a competition on my Facebook business page to promote the launch.
 I also paid for a Facebook promotion to boost the competition and saw a great return on my investment.
 Engagement on the competition was great and I sent a special promo offer exclusively to all the entrants that didn’t win as a thank you for taking part, thus driving more traffic to my website and ultimately achieving some extra sales.